shameem17/iOS-Learning/protocols.md

 }
 ```

-A class or struct conforming the protocol must implements the properties and methods of the protocol.
+A class or struct conforming the protocol must implement the properties and methods of the protocol.
 A class implementing the ```Person``` protocol is blew:
 ```swift
 class Student: Person{
 	let name: String